 Of course, much to my relief, my parent came back.

 The years passed and with them came adulthood.
 Yet, I could never shake the fear of being left alone in the store.
-My parents grew old and frail, and as their mortalities faded into death, this nightmare procured greater possession of my conscious.
+My parents grew old and frail, and as their mortalities faded into dust, this nightmare procured greater possession of my conscious.

 And so a paralytic realization crept from dreaming to waking; I realized I had actually been left, but not by my parents – for they had been left too.
 We had all been deserted in a dying world.
 What I had apprehended, that they had not, was this very fact.
 More alarming was the realization that this fate was one that I could not forsake.